 to allow the 3rd party to dynamically custom the dedicated network slice cater for different diverse use cases, the network slicing capability may allow third parties to create, manage a network slice configuration via suitable APIs, within the limits set by the operator (cp.
 [2], clause 5.49).

-the 3GPP network enables hosting of services (including both MNO provided services and 3rd party provided services) closer to the end user to improve user experience and save backhaul resources(cp.
+to allow hosting of applications (including both MNO provided applications and 3rd party provided applications) closer to the end user to improve user experience and save backhaul resources(cp.
 [2], clause 5.37).

 ……